thisisnabi/Blogger/README.md

-# Blogger: Clean Architecture & DDD for Bloggers
+# Clean Architecture & DDD for Bloggers
 This document serves as a guide for building a blog application using Clean Architecture and Domain-Driven Design (DDD) software design approach. 👋

 ## Target Audience